Beyond Memorization: Extending Reasoning Depth with Recurrence, Memory and Test-Time Compute Scaling: Methods

-\textbf{Adaptive Computation Time (ACT)}~\citep{graves2016adaptive} is the mechanism proposed to allow recurrent and self-attentive models to perform a variable number of computation steps within each time-step dynamically.
+\paragraph{Adaptive Computation Time (ACT)}~\citep{graves2016adaptive} is the mechanism proposed to allow recurrent and self-attentive models to perform a variable number of computation steps within each time-step dynamically.
 The core idea is to enable different parts of the sequence to have different computational complexities, which is particularly useful for tasks with non-uniform requirements for computation.
-In this class of models a halting unit dynamically decides how much ``thinking time'' should take place at each step, thus adaptively scaling the effective reasoning depth of the model.
-For mathematical formulation please check the \autoref{appx:act}.
+In this class of models, a halting unit dynamically decides how much ``thinking time'' should take place at each step, thus adaptively scaling the effective reasoning depth of the model.
+Prior work demonstrates that reusing model parameters for looped computation can yield a two- to three-fold increase in parameter efficiency \citep{zhu2025scalinglatentreasoninglooped}.
+For mathematical formulation, check the \autoref{appx:act}.

-Originally, ACT was applied to single-layer NNs \citep{dehghani2018universal-transformer, graves2016adaptive}.
-When it comes to deep models, we can apply ACT to each layer of the model, averaging the remainders over the layers to add as the time penalty to the loss (layer-wise ACT or LACT).
-Another option is to apply ACT to the whole backbone model (MACT), which maps the $\mathbb{R}^{N \times d} \rightarrow \mathbb{R}^{N \times d}$ (therefore without embedding and unembedding layer).
-In our ablation studies, we compare layer-wise ACT and model ACT but find that they perform similarly.
-See \ref{appx:mact} for more details.
-Therefore, in the main experiments, we use only layer-wise ACT and always refer to this version.

-To determine whether performance gains stem from the adaptive nature of computation time or merely from increased computation, we include a fixed computation time (FCT) baseline in our ablation study (\ref{appx:fct}).
-Specifically, we examine the case of three fixed iterations, chosen to match the upper bound of the average number of ACT operations observed in our experiments.